-- Mark all communications pertaining to legal advice as "privileged and confidential". - Segregate privileged and non-privileged documents. - Ensure that internal clients do not forward or create "new" documents that summarise or comment upon legal advice. - Where external lawyers are instructed, be clear who is the "client" for the purposes of giving instructions and seeking/receiving legal advice. - Ensure that communications between external lawyers and "non-client" employees are properly controlled.
-Outside a litigation context such communications may not be privileged. - If there is any doubt, assume that litigation privilege is not available and act accordingly. - Consider the use of external counsel in EU competition matters.
+- Mark all communications pertaining to legal advice as "privileged and confidential". - Segregate privileged and non-privileged documents - Ensure that internal clients do not forward or create "new" documents that summarise or comment upon legal advice. - Where external lawyers are instructed, be clear who is the "client" for the purposes of giving instructions and seeking/receiving legal - A board minute which records or evidences the legal advice provided to the board will be privileged. - Any part of the minute which records board members discussing the advice between themselves, records business decisions resulting from the advice or otherwise goes beyond simply stating the advice that has been received will not benefit from legal advice privilege.